bhavana-pixel/bhavana-pixel/README.md

 ## Hi, I'm Bhavana! ✨

-👩🏽‍💻 I am a 4th year Computer Science student at West Virginia University with a minor in General Business.<br>
+👩🏽‍💻 I'm a 4th year Computer Science student at West Virginia University with a minor in General Business.<br>

 ☁️ Interested in ⇣
 - Full-Stack Web Development ✩